AAsiliskender/ArcaneQuant/DEVNOTES.md

 - Move ExtractData etc. into a file and remove from jupy
 - Create Contextualise (use meta-data to fix stuff like date-time)
 - Enable jupy to use these files when running other stuff (also increases work speed)

+### CURRENT BUGS:
+- Using database/sql only to load datamanifest causes bugs with being able to load unit data (green when checking direct load)
+- Loading from sql is slow (for some reason)

 ## OPTIONAL TO DO:
 - Figure out a cross validation for SQLSync or validateManifest, metaTable also acts as a manifest